Notice

 Today

 Patchy fog before 10am.
-Otherwise, partly sunny, with highs near 70.
-Winds out of the northwest 3 to 6 mph.
+Otherwise, sunny, with highs in the mid 80s.
+Calm winds.

 Tonight